In this episode, we cover how to conduct keyword research and how to create your Amazon FBA listing.

 - Missed an episode?
 See them all here.

 We’re covering all of this today in our ninth episode of the Million Dollar Case Study.
-Watch the video, keep reading and don’t forget to claim your EXCLUSIVE MDCS Jungle Scout discount!
+Watch the video, keep reading and don’t forget to download your FREE MDCS Workbook at the end of this blog post!

 Subscribe to the Million Dollar Case Study list here, so you never miss an episode!